silverpeasEstimated reading time: 13 minutes

 Docker images of Silverpeas require one of the following database system in order to be used:

 - the open-source, powerful and recommended PostgreSQL database system,

 The Silverpeas images support actually only the two first database systems; because of the non-free licensing issues with the Oracle JDBC drivers, Silverpeas cannot include these drivers by default and consequently it cannot use transparently an Oracle database system as a persistence backend.

-For the same reasons, the Docker images of Silverpeas aren’t shipped with the Oracle JVM but with the default OpenJDK.
+For the same reasons, the Docker images of Silverpeas aren’t shipped with the Oracle JVM but with OpenJDK.
 Silverpeas uses the Wildfly application server as runtime.